Taylor Rooks: Career

 From August 2012 to May 2014, Rooks worked with Scout.com covering Illinois football and basketball.
 She made national news with her stories and perspective on the game - specifically in recruiting.
 Rooks broke multiple stories regarding Cliff Alexander, Jalen Brunson, Quentin Snider, Charles Matthews, and Jayson Tatum.

 In August 2014—two months out of college—Rooks became an on-air host, reporter, and correspondent for the Big Ten Network.

 She appeared nightly on the popular sports television show, BTN Live, alongside Dave Revsine, Mike Hall, and Rick Pizzo, and analysts such as Jim Jackson, Chuck Long, and Glen Mason.
 One of her roles was to interact with fans and bring their social media topics onto the screen.
 Rooks regularly reported on Big Ten Games, and travelled frequently for television shows.
 She hosted the Women's Sports Report, alongside Lisa Byington, covering all women's sports in the Big Ten.

 In August 2016, Rooks became a host, reporter, and anchor for SportsNet New York.
 Rooks was also a sideline reporter for CBS Sports Network for the 2016–2017 college football season.

 In June 2018, Rooks joined Bleacher Report.
 She made appearances at the Super Bowl, NBA All-Star Game and on numerous Turner Sports programming.
 Rooks also hosted the NBA on TNT live stream experience.

 Rooks was hired by Amazon Prime Video to contribute to their pregame, halftime and postgame shows for Thursday Night Football prior to the 2022 season.
 Rooks also added sideline reporting duties for TNT Sports in 2023, first reporting for select college basketball games, then adding NBA games during the 2024–25 season.

 Rooks serves as a broadcaster for the Puppy Bowl.

-Starting with the 2025–26 season, Rooks lead NBA on Prime Video's studio coverage.
-She was joined by NBA legend Dirk Nowitzki and former #1 overall pick Blake Griffin, as well as Steve Nash and Udonis Haslem.
+Starting with the 2025–26 season, Rooks leads NBA on Prime Video's studio coverage.
+She has been joined by Dirk Nowitzki and Blake Griffin, as well as Steve Nash and Udonis Haslem.
 Rooks will continue to appear on Thursday Night Football.